mastercomfig/mastercomfig/docs/customization/modules.md

 * **`logo=off`**: Does not print logo in console on startup.
 * **`logo=on`**: Prints logo in console on startup.

-### Movement Binds
+### Movement binds

 !!! warning
-    This module requires the Null-Cancelling Movement addon in order to function
+    This module requires the Null-Cancelling Movement addon in order to function.

 Changes the keys that are used to move while the Null-Cancelling Movement addon is installed.
 If your preferred movement keys are not listed here, you can edit them manually by binding these aliases: